Kyle Sandilands: Meet the Hockers

-Trial By Kyle
+Trial by Kyle

-In 2018, Sandilands appeared in a pilot for a possible television series, Trial By Kyle, on Network Ten.
+In 2018, Sandilands appeared in a pilot for a possible television series, Trial by Kyle, on Network Ten.
 The reality show is set in a court room with Sandilands passing judgement across a whole range of real life cases.
 Helping him analyse the evidence is former The Bachelor Australia contestant and criminal lawyer Anna Heinrich.
 The pilot proceeded to a series in 2019.

 Controversies

+In all, Sandilands has been accused of sexism, white-washing, homophobia, ableism, bullying and slut-shaming, and general misogynistic comments and actions, broadcasting his often inflammatory comments to millions of listeners under the guise of being a jokester or a shock jock.

 In July and August 2005, Sandilands was accused of "cooking the charts" by giving airplay to "Ooh Ahh" (a song by his then-girlfriend, Tamara Jaber).
 The allegations were made on TV current affairs program Today Tonight.
 In 2006, Sandilands won a defamation suit, with the court ruling that Today Tonight had defamed the radio host.

 On 2 July 2007, Sandilands and Jackie O were involved in an on-air clash with Australian music personality Molly Meldrum, who described Sandilands as "arrogant", "fat" and "talentless".

 On 20 August 2007, Media Watch examined Sandilands' on-air comments asserting that smoking was not as harmful to people as many institutions would lead people to believe and that the statistics presented by these institutions are falsified.
 These comments led to the Cancer Institute of New South Wales pulling their "13-QUIT" advertisements off the network.

 Enough Rope interview

-On 22 August 2007 Sandilands was interviewed by Andrew Denton for Enough Rope.
+On 22 August 2007, Sandilands was interviewed by Andrew Denton for Enough Rope.
 During the interview Sandilands said he wanted to "punch Dave Hughes in the throat" next time he saw him.
 This was in response to Hughes' reference to Sandilands as a "dickhead" on another program.
 A subsequent article in The Sydney Morning Herald cited unspecified reports which claimed that Sandilands was left in a "hostile state" by Denton's questions about Sandilands' need to take personal responsibility for the results of his actions on air.